-Endangered Species Act Status: Endangered, 1991 Navajo Nation Endangered Species List: Group 2 Recovery Plan: Final, 1998, Recovery Goals 2002 Critical Habitat: Final, 1994
+Endangered Species Act Status: Endangered, 1991 Navajo Nation Endangered Species List: Group 2 Recovery Plan: Final, 1998, Recovery Goals 2002

+The Service is proposing to downlist the razorback sucker from an endangered species to a threatened species due to improved species status from conservation actions and partnerships since the time of listing in 1991 (86 FR 35708).
 Razorback suckers are most common in low-velocity habitats such as backwaters, floodplains, flatwater river reaches, and reservoirs.
 Spring migrations of adult razorback sucker were associated with spawning in historic accounts, and a variety of local and long-distance movements and habitat-use patterns have been documented.
 The species is tolerant of wide-ranging temperatures, high turbidity and salinity, low dissolved oxygen, and flow conditions.
 Cobble or rocky substrate is preferred for spawning, but they have successfully spawned over clay beds at a wide range of water temperatures (typically greater than 14°C) (USFWS 2002c, 2018).
 Spawning also occurs in reservoirs over rocky shoals and shorelines.
 Young require nursery environments with quiet, warm, shallow water such as tributary mouths, backwaters, or inundated floodplain habitats in rivers, and coves or shorelines in reservoirs.
 Irrigation canals and ponds connected to the San Juan River may be potential habitat.